Periodic Symplectic Cohomologies: A Convenient Complex for computations

-In this section, we restrict ourselves to a special class of admissible Hamiltonians which are autonomous away from neighbourhoods of its $1$-periodic orbits.
-Explicitly, for $\tau \notin \mathcal{S}$ we consider an autonomous Hamiltonian (shown in Figure \ref{fig:1}) of the form
+In this section, we restrict ourselves to a special class of admissible Hamiltonians which are autonomous away from neighborhoods of its $1$-periodic orbits.
+Explicitly, for $\tau \notin \mathscr{S}$ we consider an autonomous Hamiltonian shown in Figure \ref{fig:1}, which is of the form